devSchacht/essential-image-optimization/app/partials/book.md

 This means that when deciding whether or not to ship PJPEGs, you'll need to experiment and find the right balance of file-size, network latency and use of CPU cycles.

 Note: PJPEGs (and all JPEGs) can sometimes be hardware decodable on mobile devices.
 It doesn't improve on RAM impact, but it can negate some of the CPU concerns.
-Not all Android devices have H/W support, but high end devices do, and so do all iOS devices.
+Not all Android devices have hardware-acceleration support, but high end devices do, and so do all iOS devices.

 Some users may consider progressive loading to be a disadvantage as it can become hard to tell when an image has completed loading.
 As this can vary heavily per audience, evaluate what makes sense for your own users.